jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/security/authentication/internal.md

 - We use both [SAML](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language)
   and [Oauth2](https://oauth.net/2/)
-  for logging in.
+  for authentication.
-  These two protocols allow us to log in to external applications by only having our IAM active account.
+  These two protocols allow us to log in to external applications with only our IAM active account.
   No passwords or users are needed.

 - In case a mobile phone supports